julicaro31/GRUPO_07-PF_DS4/README.md

 ## DER

-The following image shows the Entity Relationship Diagram of our database:
+The following image shows the Entity Relationship Diagram of our database.

 <img src="_src/DER_housing_market.png"  height="800">